clauskovacs/numerical-laplace-solver/README.md

 ## Program settings

-The following settings may be done to the program `lp.py`:
+The following settings may be done in the program `lp.py`:
 1. Input geometries as shown at the begining of the program.
 2. The variable `skip_iterations` which controls the resolution of the data saved.
 A value of one means, the electric potential will be saved each iteration.
 A value of two means every second iteration will be saved, etc.
 3. The variable `stop_threshold` defines the value at which the iterative solver stops.
 Using the function `maximum_norm(U_ij_new, U_ij_old)` calculates the maximum norm over the whole geometry (as a difference between two iterations).
 If this value returned by the function is smaller than the set threshold, the program stops.